Is There Life After Exchange?

 Mail IMAP message.
 Is it possible to migrate mail messages?
 Yes, respectively, it is possible.
 For this, there is a migration function on the TEGU side, which, respectively, performs this.
 And here I draw your attention to the fact that this is not done by Exchange means, but by TEGU means.
 And this same function is used when migrating mail messages from mail servers that are not Exchange, for example, cloud servers.
 So yes, such a function exists, it is written, but it implements coexistence.

-Mail PST messages.
-Can converters be written?
+Postal PST messages.
+Is it possible to write converters?
 Do they work well?
-Badly, because 100% compatibility by reverse engineering with a Microsoft solution is impossible.
-One way or another, if there are errors in such converters, write to me, we will figure it out.
+No, because 100% compatibility with the Microsoft solution cannot be achieved by reverse engineering.
+Anyway, if there are errors in such converters, write to me, and we will figure it out.
 Will there be fewer of them?
 Most likely not.

-Migration of PST messages by TEGU means is impossible.
-We recommend using PST to IMAP converters, or Outlook tools.
+Migration of PST messages using TEGU is not possible.
+We recommend using PST to IMAP converters or Outlook tools.
 The procedure in batch mode is practically impossible.

 Features of DAV servers.
-Here we will touch on both calendars and address books.
+Here we will touch on calendars and address books.
 Generally speaking, Web DAV is not a very suitable solution for these functions, but there is no other in standard programs.
-Web DAV is a protocol that allows HTTP to synchronize, i.e. to exchange in one direction.
+Web DAV is a protocol that allows HTTP to synchronize, i.e., exchange in one direction.
 These files in mail programs can be calendars and address books.

 What is the limitation of this protocol?
 One address book is one file, and one calendar is also one file.
-Thus, you have to synchronize the entire calendar and the entire address book every time.
+Thus, you have to synchronize the entire calendar and the entire address book each time.
 Yes, there are extensions that allow you to synchronize only updates.
 But nevertheless, we must be prepared that we will have to synchronize the entire file as well.
 Files can be of different sizes.
 That is, if we are talking about a calendar, then we can store attachments in it, that is, various binary files.
-These files are added once, and they never disappear from there, unless you delete previously created events, events and containing these binary files.
-Thus, it turns out that over time the size of this file increases, and in general, it can reach a very significant size, when its synchronization can be difficult.
-Users call this glitches, that is, it was created on one client, it did not appear on another client, it disappeared, and so on.
+These files are added once, and they never disappear from there unless you delete previously created events and containing these binary files.
+Thus, it turns out that over time, the size of this file increases, and in general, it can reach a very significant size, when its synchronization may be difficult.
+Users call this glitches, that is, created on one client, did not appear on another client, disappeared, and so on.

-In fact, this is just a problem related to synchronization, that is, just a stupid transfer of this huge file, which contains, in principle, information that is no longer needed by anyone.
-This must be taken into account when migrating from MAPI to DAV protocol.
-In this case, migration may cause difficulties, just related to what I described earlier.
+In fact, this is just a problem related to synchronization, that is, just a stupid transfer of this huge file, which contains information that is basically no longer needed by anyone.
+This must be taken into account when migrating from the MAPI to DAV protocol.
+In this case, the migration may cause difficulties, just related to what I described earlier.
 Therefore, you need to treat this very carefully.

 Imagine that you have synchronized this global address book with your phone.
-Will your phone support 10 thousand accounts?
+Will your phone support 10,000 accounts?
 We haven't checked.
 In general, this is an interesting thing.

 Let's talk specifically about address books.
 So, the implementation of global address books, in general, in this case, no migration is required.
 Here, the source for address books is directory servers, on the basis of which TEGU forms a single file and, accordingly, gives it away via the CardDAV protocol.